What personal information do we collect from the people that visit our blog, website, or app?

 Any and all data transfers of data internally in the EEA is done in accordance to this data processing agreement.

 Data Retention Policy

-Xeeva retains 5 years of the most recent data.
+Xeeva retains 2 prior years plus the current year of the most recent data.
 This data is actively processed by Xeeva’s solutions and displayed in Spend Analytics.
 All older data is not deleted but made available only upon request.